d35ha/CallObfuscator/README.md

 * Dumping the obfuscated PE out from memory won't deobfuscate it, because the manipulated IAT will be the same</br>
 * The tool will try to use the code cave for the written shellcode if it's not enough, it will create a new section for it</br>
 * It can be used multiple times on the same PE</br>
+* For unknown reason, if the input PE was built as a debug build, the output file is not valid</br>
 * Tested only on Windows 10 x64</br>
 * Download with `git clone --recursive https://github.com/d35ha/CallObfuscator`</br>